mbrucher/AudioTK/README.md

 ### 0.5.1
 * Added time-varying IIR filters (variable frequency, coded as transposed direct form II)
 * Added second order time varying filter implementations
+* Added a RelativePowerFilter with Python wrappers
+* Added a DerivativeFilter with Python wrappers
+* Added Python wrappers for the InWavFilter
+* Fixed some warnings during compilation

 ### 0.5.0
 * Renamed slope attribute to ratio for Gain Compressor and Expander Filters